Lemon balm uses and how to grow it

 Lemon balm is a perennial herb in most warmer zones (4-9).
 It’s a member of the mint family, and like its cousins, can be a little overzealous if you let it go to seed.
 It is, however, pretty easy to keep in check since it doesn’t spread via suckers with the tenacity of mint or oregano.
 Lemon balm, like so many delicious herbs, come from the Mediterranean where it’s been under cultivation for centuries.

+Lemon balm has culinary uses and you can find quite a few lemon balm recipes.
+But it’s more widely regarded as a medicinal herb and is popular in herbal teas.
 The leaves are large and have a very distinct lemon aroma.
 Their flavor is of sweet lemon, which makes the leaves a wonderful way to add lemon flavor without tartness.

 Disclosure: I’m an affiliate for amazon.com, Azure Standard and other companies.
 Clicking on links in my articles and purchasing products may result in the seller offering me compensation.
 I only share products I use and enjoy.
 Affiliate relationships help me cover the cost of producing content for Hey Big Splendor without intrusive ads.